 We share a lot of stories of hope and encouragement, but 2020 has also been a year of obstacles for the program participants in our Supported Employment program.
 With both determined workers and Job Coaches looking for every possible opportunity for job openings, and we know that COVID’s impact will stretch far into the future as businesses struggle to support themselves and their employees.

-Continued community support is the key to successes for adults with IDD in the community.
+Continued community support is the key to success for adults with IDD in the community.